 The Executive shall within five days following the Termination Date, diligently locate all of the Company's property within his possession and return to the Company all of the Company's property and information within his possession.
 Such property includes, but is not limited to, automobiles, credit cards, computers, copy machines, facsimile machines, lap top computers, entry cards, keys, building passes, computer software, manuals, journals, diaries, files, lists, codes, documents, correspondence, and methodologies particular to the Company and any and all copies thereof.
-Moreover, the Executive is strictly prohibited from destroying, obliterating on yof the Company's property covered by this Section 7, and the Executive property in his possession and/or control, and the Executive further agrees that should he later discover any the Company property in his possession and/or control, he will promptly return it to the Company without a specific request by the Company to do so.
+Moreover, the Executive is strictly prohibited from destroying, obliterating or altering any of the Company's property covered by this Section 7, and the Executive is strictly prohibited from making copies, or directing copies to himself through e-mail or other transmission, of any of the Company's property covered by this Section 7.
+After the Termination Date, the Executive agrees to promptly respond to any reasonable request by the Company to return the Company property in his possession and/or control, and the Executive further agrees that should he later discover any the Company property in his possession and/or control, he will promptly return it to the Company without a specific request by the Company to do so.